-The Corporation's Compensation committee is currently comprised of two (2) directors, Sam Geist and Glenn Myers.
+The Corporation's Compensation committee was comprised of three (3) directors, Sam Geist, Robert Savage and Paul Orlin during 2022.
 The Compensation Committee makes recommendations to the Board regarding the compensation policies and practices of the Corporation that apply to senior management and the Board.